TRaSH-Guides/Guides/docs/Radarr/radarr-setup-custom-formats-french.md

 !!! tip
     This is the preferred method.

-- Go have a look at those examples: [How to setup Custom Formats | Examples section](/Radarr/Radarr-setup-custom-formats/#examples)
+- Go have a look at those examples: [How to setup Quality Profiles | Examples section](/Radarr/radarr-setup-quality-profiles/#examples)
 - Set up [Bazarr](../Bazarr/Setup-Guide.md).
 It will do an amazing job for getting your subtitle on every movies.
 - Enjoy your movies with subs.
 - (Optional) Add the [{{ radarr['cf']['french-vostfr']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#vostfr) Custom Format with a score of `1000`.